 Dental technology offers suitable and effective treatment solutions to treat sleep apnea.
 A simple yet effective oral appliance is the mandibular advancement device.
 It is a custom fabricated oral device that is placed in the mouth by the dentist.
 It prevents the collapse of the tissues from the roof of the throat, which keeps the opening to the airway open at all times.
 Moreover, the device brings the lower jaw forward, which widens the opening to the airway and enables easy breathing.

 An advanced way of treating sleep apnea is using a CPAP device.
 It consists of a mask that fits on the patient's face, through which oxygen will be supplied.
 The mask is connected to a pressurized oxygen cylinder which pumps in just the right amount of oxygen while the patient is asleep.
 This helps to maintain a positive pressure in the airway, which is how its blockage is prevented.

-Learn more about sleep apnea by requesting an appointment with our Concord Dentist.
-Call our office or request an appointment online.
+Learn more about sleep apnea by requesting an appointment with our Dentist in Concord CA. Call our office or request an appointment online.